 “Content isn’t King, it’s the Kingdom,” Lee Odden said.
 We couldn’t agree more: without content design will be just an elegant wrapping.
-There shouldn’t be the fight on what is more important, design or content, as none works at full without the other.
+There shouldn’t be a fight on what is more important, design or content, as none works at full without the other.
 Today we invite you to review five basic types of visual content that users come across most web pages day by day and consider the benefits of each type.
-All the types are presented in various web design examples by Tubik Studio designers.
+All the types are presented in various web design examples by Tubik designers.

 What Is Web Content?

 Web content is basically everything that fills the website and is the part of user experience.
-That’s what people read, hear, see, watch, and manipulate with on a website.
+That’s what people read, hear, see, watch, and manipulate on a website.
 Based on that, the core types of web content are:

 - text (copy)

 Images aren’t just a factor of beauty: in user experience design, pictures play an important part in building up usability.
 Most web users are visually driven, they perceive pictures faster than words.
 So, quite often images are the layout elements that are seen and scanned first.
 What’s more, they are informative and emotionally appealing, they transfer not only a message but also particular aesthetics.
 Also, images used on the web pages positively influence website SEO ranking.

 Depending on the goals behind the website design, creative and marketing teams choose among different types of images.
 The following ones are the most typical to see on a webpage.

 A logo is a key element of a brand, its symbolic representation.
 So, it is an obvious visual element of most websites that present companies, brands, services, communities, and organizations.
 Even personal blogs and portfolio websites often feature original logos these days.

 In terms of web design, consider the following tips on logo usage in UI: